sanjeevsingh929/Paper-273/README.md

 2. Once connected run the queries as mentioned in attached athena_sql/athena_sql.
 Run each query one after the other.

-3. Save the data from last query execution in the "data" folder which will be used in training the model
+3. Save the data from last query execution in the "data" folder which will be used in training the model.
+Name used in code is "filtered.csv"

 #Calculate OASIS Score
 1. Use the model from https://github.com/caisr-hh/Dayly-SAPS-III-and-OASIS-scores-for-MIMIC-III